Balearic Islands Tighten Rules Against Bird Flu – Feeding Only in Protected Areas

 Balearic Islands declare high-risk zone: more protection, more responsibility

 At dawn on the Plaça Major the smell of freshly brewed café con leche drifted over the market stalls, and between olives and almond biscuits the new rules were hotly debated.
-Since this week, the Balearic Islands have officially been designated a high-risk zone for bird flu.
+Since this week, the Balearic Islands have officially been designated a high-risk zone for avian flu.
 Authorities' message is clear: contact between wild birds and domestic poultry must be prevented as much as possible.
 But how does that work here, between ancient stone walls, small courtyards and the large wetlands of the island?

 The new rules in everyday life